samk-dev/neovim-config/README.md

 Besides Lazyvim plugins it adds support for:

-- Neoconf `workaround to enable volar only for vue projects thaks to @Theo-Steiner [article guide](https://theosteiner.de/using-volars-takeover-mode-in-neovims-native-lsp-client)`
+`Workaround to enable volar only for vue projects thaks to` @Theo-Steiner `[article guide](https://theosteiner.de/using-volars-takeover-mode-in-neovims-native-lsp-client)`

+- Neoconf
 - Typescript
 - Eslint
 - Prettier